top of page

 Issue

-World trade causes two major problems: developed markets become too dependent upon importing cheap foreign goods, and emerging markets become artificially inflated due to exporting large surpluses.
-The international community needs to address this situation or it may continue to be problematic for the global economy.
+World trade causes two major problems: developed markets become dependent upon foreign goods/outsourcing jobs, and emerging markets become artificially inflated due to export surpluses.

 Solution